jeffreywolberg/SimpleJNIDemo/README.md

 # SimpleJNIDemo
-A simple application to show how to use JNI in order to communicate between C/CPP and Java.
+A simple application to demonstrate how JNI is used to communicate between C/CPP and Java.

 Change JAVA_HOME variable inside Makefile based on your JDK directory before building.